 Too many false alarms.
 Set retry count to at least 2.
 A single failed check can be a network blip, not real downtime.
 You'll train yourself to ignore alerts if they cry wolf every day.

-Uptime Kuma hits the sweet spot: it's simple enough to set up in 5 minutes, powerful enough to cover most monitoring needs, and free forever because you host it yourself.
+Uptime Kuma hits the sweet spot.
+Simple enough to set up in 5 minutes, powerful enough to cover most monitoring needs, and free forever because you host it yourself.

 Uptime Kuma itself: free.

 If you're already running a dedicated server for a game community or a web application, Uptime Kuma can live on a separate Cloud instance in a different location.
-That way you have true independent monitoring — your monitor stays up even if your main infrastructure has a bad day.
+That way you get true independent monitoring.
+Your monitor stays up even if your main infrastructure has a bad day.

 On vous attend sur notre forum collaboratif.
 Déjà plus de 70 tutoriels en ligne (sysadmin, gaming, devops...) !